bjzhang/open_log/log2015linaro.markdown

 1. Replace PP[GS]ETTIME_safe/unsafe with PP[GS]ETTIME32/64.
 2. Rewirte PPSETTIME ioctl with jiffies_to_timespec64 in order to replace user fake HZ(TICK_USEC) to kernel HZ(TICK_NSEC).
+3.  define tv_sec as long and tv_usec as int in pp_set_timeout.
+It
+    should be enough for the timeout.

 Change since v4:
 1.  change type of tv_sec and tv_usec to s64 in pp_set_timeout.